21 Style Tips for Guys that Everyone Needs to Hear

 “The one really quick, easy and inexpensive way to make a huge impact in your entire wardrobe is to change out the buttons.
 Besides tailoring a look to make sure it fits properly, if you replace the cheap plastic buttons on your clothing with horn or a higher quality fastener it will instantly elevate your fast fashion into a more luxurious look.”

-“Try on a size smaller than usual because one, you may surprise yourself with the fit, and two, Especially with leather jackets and denim (jackets & jeans), they’ll mold with you over time.”
+“Try on a size smaller than usual because one, you may surprise yourself with the fit.
+And two, Especially with leather jackets and denim (both jackets & jeans), they’ll mold with you over time.”

 “I get aggressive with cleaning out closets (even my own!), especially to start the New Year off right.
 For example, for a recent client I removed 55% of his wardrobe that didn’t fit or was just old.
 That was eight huge bags full of clothing!”

 “Watch Marie Kondo [Tidying Up with Marie Kondo, on Netflix] and get rid of anything that doesn’t ‘spark joy’ for you.”

 – @bonobian, via Instagram

 “Learn how to sew and buy a sewing machine.
 Trousers are very easy to hem and surprisingly easy to taper.
-I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.
-The second, parallel seam is not used for attachment.”
+I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.”

 – @Jammysod, via Twitter